Housing & Residential Life

-Chutes are located on each floor and may be used from 9:00 am to 10:00 pm daily.
+Chutes are located on each floor.
 Residents are asked to keep the surrounding area clean and all boxes must be torn apart before being disposed of.
 Any resident found disposing of garbage in the hallway will be assessed a charge to clean up the garbage.
-Please do not put cinder blocks/loose bottles/loose trash/or other heavy objects down the trash chutes.
+Residents should not dispose of personal trash from their room into trashcans outside the bathroom or elevators; this could result in a minimum charge of $25.
+Please do not put cinder blocks/loose bottles/loose trash/cat litter/or other heavy objects down the trash chutes.
 All trash must be in a garbage bag that is tied closed before putting down the chute.

 Waterbeds are not allowed in the Residence Halls.

 All screens must be kept on the windows.
 A $15.00 fine will be assessed to anyone removing screens.
 For the safety of everyone, residents are not allowed to drop or throw objects from or at residence halls windows, balconies, or ledges.